EvidentSecurity/esp-sdk-python/docs/SignatureCustomRiskLevelsApi.md

 # create an instance of the API class
 api_instance = esp_sdk.SignatureCustomRiskLevelsApi()
 external_account_id = 56 # int | The ID of the external account this signature custom risk level is for risk_level = 'risk_level_example' # str | The risk-level of the problem identified by the signature.
-Valid values are Low, Medium, High signature_id = 56 # int | The signature ID this signature custom risk level is for
+Valid values are low, medium, high signature_id = 56 # int | The signature ID this signature custom risk level is for

 try:
-    # Create a(n) Signature Custom Risk Level
+    # Create a(n) SignatureCustomRiskLevel
     api_response = api_instance.create(external_account_id, risk_level, signature_id)
     pprint(api_response)
 except ApiException as e: